galexrt/srcds_exporter/examples/grafana/README.md

-These dashboards can also be found online at:
+These Grafana dashboards can also be found online at:

 * Server Overview: https://grafana.com/dashboards/2157
 * Player Info: https://grafana.com/dashboards/2160